SelrahcD/selrahcd.github.io/_posts/2015-09-16-oop-layers.md

 When an exception is thrown the execution enters the catch part of the try-catch and doesn't overwrite the value of `$aStuff`.
 As long as the method will throw an exception without letting a chance to `$aStuff to be initialized `somehowGetAStuff` will be called, with all its side effects...

-Breaking layers in OOP can have some really bad consequences, and as you can see it makes your code harder to read and will probably create some bugs.
+Breaking layers in OOP can have some really bad consequences and , as you can see, it makes the code harder to read and will probably create some bugs.

 This example is based on methods but classes are layers too and thus should not become entangled neither.